10 Reasons to Travel in the Low Season in Niue

 10 Reasons to Travel in the Low Season in Niue(c) niuepocketguide.com

 Yes, between November and April is the South Pacific cyclone season, but the risk of a cyclone significantly affecting Niue is still minimal.
-Sure, Niue has had a history of cyclones affecting the island, the worst happening in 2004 with Cyclone Heta, but this is certainly not a norm weather event!
+Sure, Niue has had a history of cyclones affecting the island, the worst happening in 2004 with Cyclone Heta, but this is certainly not a normal weather event!
 Even if a cyclone were to pass close to Niue, the island is well-prepared for this type of event.
 See How to Prepare for a Cyclone in Niue for more literature on the subject.

 10 Reasons to Travel in the Low Season in Niue(c) Pixabay